usual-one/JSONViewer/README.md

 JSON Reader & Viewer for BMSTU OPP course

 ### Description
 JSON Reader & Viewer is able to read and view [JSON](https://www.json.org/json-en.html) files in simple and beautiful form.

-If JSON file is invalid in some way, program will warn about it.
-Also auto formatting is available if no errors occurred.
+In addition to basic functionality like opening and saving files (of any possible file format), it prodives ability to find mistakes, automaticly format and highlight JSON syntax.

+There are few color schemes for plain text (for JSON especially) and few color themes for the whole application.
+They can be changed in config.h

 ### Languages & utils
 This project uses